obrie/retrokit/docs/research/hardware.md

 ### The Traveler

-This represents a portable configuration that you can take anywhere.
+This represents a portable handheld configuration that you can take anywhere.

 | Component         | Description                         | Cost  | URL |
 | - | - | - | - |